-- No competitor may drive on the route in a direction which opposes the flow of competitors driving in the direction stipulated in the Road Book.
-Refer SSR 318 A [viii] e).
-A competitor may only leave the designated route when circumnavigating an obstruction or when overtaking, this must be done by staving close to the route as indicated in the Road Book. - [ii] Deviation shall be deemed as having taken place from where you left the route to where you first re-join or cross the route when either an advantage in distance or time has been gained by such deviation.
-Refer SSR 300 [x] b). a) For minor deviation from the route or not following a road book instruction correctly: If and where a time advantage of less than sixty (60) seconds has been gained as recorded by the logged data, or a distance gain of sixty (60) metres or more, a two(2) minute penalty plus time advantage gained will be applied on recommendation of a jury comprising the Clerk of the Course, Timing and Tracking Manager and the Route Director.
+- [i] No competitor may drive on the route in a direction which opposes the flow of competitors driving in the direction stipulated in the Road Book.
+Refer SSR 318 A [viii] e). - A competitor may only leave the designated route when circumnavigating an obstruction or when overtaking, this must be done by staying close to the route as indicated in the Road Book. - [iii] Deviation shall be deemed as having taken place from where you left the route to where you first re-join or cross the route when either an advantage in distance or time has been gained by such deviation.
+Refer SSR 300 [x] b).

+a) For minor deviation from the route or not following a road book instruction correctly: If and where a time advantage of less than sixty (60) seconds has been gained as recorded by the logged data, or a distance gain of sixty (60) metres or more, a two (2) minute penalty plus time advantage gained will be applied on recommendation of a jury comprising the Clerk of the Course, Timing and Tracking Manager and the Route Director.
 The time advantage gained will be calculated using a competitor in the same class closely matched in speed through the correct route as a reference time.
-Refer SSR 318 A [iii] c).

-b) For major deviation from the route: If and where a time advantage of sixty (60) seconds or more has been gained as recorded by the logged data, or a distance gain of greater than one (1) kilometre, a fifteen (15) minute penalty plus, time advantage gained will be applied on recommendation of a jury comprising the Clerk of the Course, Timing and Tracking Manager and the Route director.

-The time advantage gained will be calculated using a competitor in the same class closely matched in speed through the correct route as a reference time.
-Refer SSR 318 A [v] g).

-- [iii] In the case where a competitor gets lost on the route, the deviation shall be corrected by re-joining the route as close as safely possible to the original point of deviation, so as not to be penalised as per SSR's above.
+Refer SSR 318 A [iii] c). - b) For major deviation from the route: If and where a time advantage of sixty (60) seconds or more has been gained as recorded by the logged data, or a distance gain of greater than one (1) kilometre, a fifteen (15) minute penalty plus, time advantage gained will be applied on recommendation of a jury comprising the Clerk of the Course, Timing and Tracking Manager and the Route director. - The time advantage gained will be calculated using a competitor in the same class closely matched in speed through the correct route as a reference time.
+Refer SSR 318 A [v] g). - [iii] In the case where a competitor gets lost on the route, the deviation shall be corrected by re-joining the route as close as safely possible to the original point of deviation, so as not to be penalised as per SSR's above.
 When backtracking to find the correct route, competitors shall drive slowly next to the road where possible, and exercise extreme care so as not to meet competitors from the front who may follow the same incorrect track created by the first offender or meet competitors head-on on the correct route and direction.
 Ensure that the correct direction of flow is followed when re-joining the correct route safely.

-Refer: GCR 172, GCR 173, SSR 318 [viii] e) and SSR 318 B (i) c) - [iv] Corner cutting by shortening the corner to the inside will not be allowed.
+Refer: GCR 172, GCR 173, SSR 318 [viii] e) and SSR 318 B (i) c) - [iv] Corner cutting by shortening the corner to the inside or extending to the outside will not be allowed.
 Corner cutting usually takes place in ploughed farmlands, and upsets the landowners.
-A marker may be placed in the vicinity of the corner apex.
-The competitor has to drive around the outside of the corner marker.
-Should the competitor drive inside the marker, or flatten or take the marker out, the penalty will be two (2) minutes per offence.
+A marker may be placed inside the corner in the vicinity of the corner apex or outside the corner at the corner entrance and/or exit.
+The competitor has to drive around the outside of the apex corner marker or inside the entry and exit markers.
+Should the competitor drive on the wrong side of the marker, or flatten or take the marker out, the penalty will be two (2) minutes per offence.
 More than three corner cut transgressions per event may lead to the Clerk of the Course increasing the penalty.
 RallySafe and cameras may be used as evidence.
 Penalties may be applied during or after the event.
 The onus will be on the competitor to prove innocence.